amidaware/trmm-docs/docs/contributing_community_scripts.md

 `syntax`: See [scripting](functions/scripting.md#)

-`category`: Preferably use existing categories and format structure for library sorting, add new as needed
+`category`: Preferably use existing categories and format structure for library sorting, add new as needed.

 *****